Are Trekking Poles Better than a Stick?

 Some poles provide a small notch to rest between your index and middle finger to help relax your grip.

-Relax your grip in almost every circumstance to improve performance and comfort.
+#1 Tip for how to use walking poles: relax your grip in almost every circumstance to improve performance and comfort.

 Using the Wrist Strap